 Health insurance is endlessly complicated and is different for each person, so it's important to ask for help.
-Check out the Frequently Asked Questions below or Find a Health Insurance Helper to ask your question here.
+Check out the Frequently Asked Questions below or find some resources here.
 Don't give up and let us know how we can help.

 By using this resource, you understand and agree that the information given is not intended nor implied to be, and will not be used as, a substitute for professional legal, tax, insurance or healthcare advice (but we’re happy to refer you to these professionals).
 Springboard for the Arts is not a provider, agent/broker, advisor or consultant of healthcare or health insurance.